President and Co-Founder

 Mr. Wilson went on to form and lead the executive protection team at a privately held financial firm, where he coordinated security operations for one of the wealthiest families in the United States.
 His knowledge of high-level protective security is unparalleled.
 As a Senior Consultant at TorchStone Global, Mr. Wilson manages executive protection and counter-surveillance services for some of the most prominent individuals and organizations in the world.

 Lee Fields has more than 34 years of experience in the law enforcement and security arena, having served nearly 32 years with the U.S. Secret Service.
-During his Secret Service tenure, Mr. Fields led the Jacksonville, FL Field Office and served as Deputy Assistant Director of the Office of Investigations in Washington, DC where he was the Senior Executive Service official responsible for all domestic investigative operations, overseeing 41 investigative field offices, 85 resident and domicile offices, and 68 criminal task forces.
+During his Secret Service tenure, Mr. Fields led the Jacksonville, FL Field Office and served as Deputy Assistant Director of the Office of Investigations in Washington, D.C. where he was the Senior Executive Service official responsible for all domestic investigative operations, overseeing 41 investigative field offices, 85 resident and domicile offices, and 68 criminal task forces.
 In this capacity, he managed a workforce of 2,776 employees, which included both special agents and administrative personnel.
-Mr. Fields conducted and managed criminal investigations, and protective security advances for Secret Service protectees, including presidential and vice presidential candidates.
-He also has conducted domestic and international protective intelligence advances, and served in supervisory roles for visiting foreign heads of state.
+Mr. Fields conducted and managed criminal investigations, and protective security advances for Secret Service protectees, including presidential and vice-presidential candidates.
+He also has conducted domestic and international protective intelligence advances and served in supervisory roles for visiting foreign heads of state.

-Mr. Fields’ investigative experience includes conducting criminal investigations of counterfeit currency, forgery, access device fraud and mortgage fraud.
-His headquarters and protective assignments included the Office of Investigations, Office of Administration, Presidential Protective Division (President William Clinton), Counter Assault Team, Intelligence Division and Forensic Services Division.
+Mr. Fields’ investigative experience includes conducting criminal investigations of counterfeit currency, forgery, access device fraud, and mortgage fraud.
+His headquarters and protective assignments included the Office of Investigations, Office of Administration, Presidential Protective Division (President William Clinton), Counter Assault Team, Intelligence Division, and Forensic Services Division.
 He also served on several task forces that investigated organized crime.

 Charles Roselle is an experienced Law Enforcement and Security Professional with two decades of successful experience in physical security, access control, executive protection, event security, risk analysis, emergency preparedness and vulnerability assessments.

 Patrick Chase has more than 35 years of police and security experience gained during a career leading protective operations for local and state law enforcement agencies.
 In that capacity, Mr. Chase has provided protection for corporate executives, elected officials, and high-profile individuals and athletes.
 Before embarking on his private security career protecting individuals and corporations worldwide, Mr. Chase served as a MN State Trooper where he was the Commander of Executive Protection and Director of Security for the Capitol Complex.
 Mr. Chase also served on the SWAT, narcotics, and detective units as a police officer in both MN and CO.
 During his law enforcement career, Mr. Chase received more than 100 awards and commendations.
-Mr. Chase holds a Bachelor’s Degree in Criminal Justice and has completed the Police Executive Management Training Course (PERF), Secret Service-hosted Executive Protection Agent and Executive Protection Commanders School, and hundreds of other law enforcement training classes.
+Mr. Chase holds a Bachelor of Arts in Criminal Justice and has completed the Police Executive Management Training Course (PERF), Secret Service-hosted Executive Protection Agent and Executive Protection Commanders School, and hundreds of other law enforcement training classes.